Here you will find some useful software for analysis and processing of NGS

 command line based Perl scripts to build their own automated sequence

-specifically designed to map small RNA sequences to genomes.
+is specifically designed to map small RNA sequences to genomes.
 To this

 end it uses a specialized mapping algorithm that requires a perfect 5'